hammoudhasan/webpage_hasan/content/publication/robust_dg/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: Computer Vision and Pattern Recognition (CVPR)
+publication: TMLR
-publication_short: Highlight in *CVPR23*
+publication_short: Featured Certification

 abstract: Recent progress in empirical and certified robustness promises to deliver reliable and deployable Deep Neural Networks (DNNs).
 Despite that success, most existing evaluations of DNN robustness have been done on images sampled from the same distribution on which the model was trained.
 However, in the real world, DNNs may be deployed in dynamic environments that exhibit significant distribution shifts.
 In this work, we take a first step towards thoroughly investigating the interplay between empirical and certified adversarial robustness on one hand and domain generalization on another.
 To do so, we train robust models on multiple domains and evaluate their accuracy and robustness on an unseen domain.
 We observe that (1) both empirical and certified robustness generalize to unseen domains, and (2) the level of generalizability does not correlate well with input visual similarity, measured by the FID between source and target domains.
 We also extend our study to cover a real-world medical application, in which adversarial augmentation significantly boosts the generalization of robustness with minimal effect on clean data accuracy.